How lenders make credit decisions

 Income and employment

-Lenders need to know that you have a steady income and can afford to repay the loan.
-They will consider your employment history, job title, and salary when making a decision.
+Lenders want to know you have a reliable income to repay what you borrow.
+They will consider your employment status, job type, and salary.
+Some lenders ask for payslips or an employment contract.

 Affordability